-These zesty Hairy Bikers Thai Fish Cakes are made with fresh white fish fillets, fragrant red curry paste, fish sauce, kaffir lime leaves, and crisp green beans.
-This recipe creates wonderfully springy and aromatic fish cakes with a gentle kick of spice.
-They are a perfect appetizer or a light main course, ideal for a dinner party starter or a quick weeknight meal, and the recipe makes about 12 cakes.
+These Hairy Bikers Thai fish cakes are made with fresh sea bass, red curry paste, fish sauce, galangal, lemongrass, and crisp green beans.
+This recipe creates wonderfully springy fish cakes with a gentle kick of spice, served with a honey and cucumber dip.
+Ready in just over an hour including chilling time, this recipe makes 18–20 fish cakes.

 For the Fish Cakes: